Isacc-smth/maggot.nvim/README.md

 # Maggot.nvim

-A green, muddy but calm colorscheme for NeoVim
+A green and muddy colorscheme for NeoVim

 ## Screenshots